Contact: Shannon Bugos, senior policy analyst, [email protected]

 Air-Launched Cruise Missile and Long-Range Standoff Cruise Missile

-The Air Force is developing the long-range standoff cruise missile (LRSO) to replace the existing ALCM.
+The Air Force is developing the long-range standoff cruise missile (LRSO) to replace the existing ALCM (AGM-86B) in 2030.
 The new missile will be compatible with the B-2 and B-52H bombers, as well as the planned B-21.
 The first missile is slated to be produced in 2026.
 The LRSO would carry the refurbished W80-4 warhead.

 B61 and B83 Warheads

-An updated assessment of the B61 life extension program (LEP) performed by the NNSA in 2016 put the direct cost of the program at $7.6 billion, an increase of $200 million over the agency’s estimate of $7.4 billion provided in its fiscal year 2017 budget materials.
+An assessment of the B61 LEP in 2016 put the direct cost of the program at $7.6 billion, an increase of $200 million over the NNSA’s estimate of $7.4 billion provided in its FY 2017 budget materials.
 The NNSA’s independent Office of Cost Estimating and Program Evaluation, however, told the GAO that its assessment of the program projects a total cost of approximately $10 billion and a two-year delay to the agency’s estimated March 2020 first production-unit date.
-NNSA requested $794 million for the B61 LEP in FY 2019.

 The upgraded B61 will be equipped with a new tail-kit guidance assembly that will make the bomb more accurate and allow it to have a lower yield than some of the existing variants.
 The new tail kit is being developed by the Air Force and is estimated to cost $1.3 billion.